Peymankor/Bayesopt_well_control/0_Paper1_main.md

 # Case I: 1-D Toy Problem

 In this section, a 1-D toy problem is considered to illustrate the BO workflow discussed in the previous section.
-The 1-D problem was selected since it makes it easier to visualize all the workflow steps, hence a better explanation of equations.
+The 1-D problem was selected since it makes it easier to visualize all the workflow steps, hence a better explanation of underlying mathematics.
 Though, it can be seen from the 1-D problem that the workflow can easily extend to a higher dimensional problem.
 The *True function* to be optimized in this section has an analytical expression with the box constraints, can be shown as:

 ```{=tex}
 \begin{equation}